God Is a Drunkard

 This all must be treated with a delicate hypocrisy; acknowledging the seriousness of the situation must be done in such a way that doesn’t question the much desired “lifestyle” — as in ever increasing masses of people being able to consume like medieval kings.
 Lies must be told while not seeming to be lies, because anyone who acknowledges the underlying dismal realities in too harsh a manner guarantees themselves a precipitous decline in the herd’s power hierarchy.

 Leaders conceal the truth that their highest priority is climbing up the power hierarchy of the herd and maintaining their positions within it.
 It is a delicate dance, to proclaim virtue and “concern” for “the environment” while at the same time dealing with popular anger when the “lifestyle” is threatened.
-Gasoline must not become too expensive; even when an accurate cost — if all the externalities of its extraction, production and consumption were factored in to the price — would cause the herd to stomp and trumpet and dash to pieces anyone trying to enact such a price.
+Gasoline must not become too expensive; because an accurate cost — if all the externalities of its extraction, production and consumption were factored in to the price — would cause the herd to stomp and trumpet and dash to pieces anyone trying to enact such a price.

 The Drunkard’s Walk the elephant herd has taken through the Holocene occurred and continues to occur within the parameters of the Laws of Nature.
 It has proceeded via the successful evolution of survival mechanisms which have lead to continued reproductive success.
 But, confusingly, in spite of this success the herd seems to be stumbling along in an unfortunate direction — towards a steep cliff.